ABOUT KENN HUNDLEY

 SAME which stands for Specific Athletic Movement Emulators was founded in Los Angeles in 1989.
 Soon Kenn designed trainers for baseball batting, baseball throwing, football passing, football kicking, tennis serve and tennis ground stroke.
 Kenn started to notice that when the golfers were using the Long Ball Trainer, they were learning the fundamentals of a really efficient golf swing 10 times faster than the golfers that were just taking golf lessons.
 These golfers were also gaining a lot of yardage on all their golf shots.

 By 1997 Kenn had already made a handful of pro athletes famous and wealthy in football, baseball and golf from using his trainers.
 This was when Kenn started to study neurology to find out why the learning and performance were accelerated for those athletes using his machines.
 As a result of his research, Kenn is able to explain how real motor memory is created and retrieved at different ages.
 He also discovered what he calls the DEFAULT SWING which is a golf swing that everyone has the ability to develop.
 This research has become very useful especially for golfers who started to play golf later in life.
-You can find this information on this web site under HOW THE BRAIN LEARNS THE GOLF SWING.
+You can read the research he has done on this subject on this web site under the link HOW THE BRAIN LEARNS THE GOLF SWING.
+In 2012 Kenn started to work on the video program Golf 4 Adults-The Long Game Program.
+This link is also on this web site on the home page.